How is Wilms Tumor Treated?

 - Radiation: With radiation therapy, beams of intense energy are used to kill cancer cells to keep them from spreading or coming back.
 Radiation may be used in patients with more advanced disease or with risk factors for return of the disease.

-Recovery After Surgery for Wilms Tumor
+How Will My Child Recover After Surgery for Wilms Tumor?

 Cincinnati Children’s started a protocol called enhanced recovery after surgery (ERAS) a few years ago.
 It helps patients recover faster from surgery.